instadw/instadwell-blog/_posts/2026-2-17-top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg.md

 -   Boys PG in Delhi: usually easier to find with flexible curfews.
 Look in areas like Vijay Nagar or Laxmi Nagar for budget options.

 -   Girls PG in Delhi: Safety is the priority.
 We recommend North Campus (Hudson Lane) or South Delhi (Satya Niketan) where managed buildings offer biometric security and 24/7 guards.
+For South Delhi specifically, our [Satya Niketan Living Guide](/blog/top-10-pgs-in-satya-niketan-and-ultimate-living-guide-2026) covers the safest buildings near South Campus colleges.

 -   PG for Working Professionals: If you work in Gurgaon or Noida, look for AC PGs in Saket or Mayur Vihar.
 These often come with "No Curfew" policies suited for office shifts.